 Diabetes and your Feet

-• People with diabetes risk serious and disabling foot complications and even
+- People with diabetes risk serious and disabling foot complications and even

-• High blood sugar can damage the nerves in your feet and cause blood flow problems.
+amputation if they do not look after their feet! - High blood sugar can damage the nerves in your feet and cause blood flow problems.
 As a result of this foot related problems are far more prevalent in people with diabetes.

 How can having Diabetes affect my feet?